Xyq7777777/The-3rd-YouTube-8M-Video-Understanding-Challenge/README.md

 ## Sprint 3
 For sprint, I was trying to do the model training.
 I have tried several method which two of them are executable.

-1. YOLO offical website
+### 1. YOLO offical website
 https://pjreddie.com/darknet/yolo/

 I followed the Training YOLO on COCO part:
 - Download the darknet
 - Download the COCO data
 - Change the parameter
 - Train the model

+conclusion
 I have met few error:

-2. Yolo-v3 and Yolo-v2 for Windows and Linux
+### 2. Yolo-v3 and Yolo-v2 for Windows and Linux
 https://github.com/AlexeyAB/darknet
-The following part is the steps I followed:
+The following part are the steps I followed:

 ### How to train (to detect your custom objects):
 (to train old Yolo v2 yolov2-voc.cfg, yolov2-tiny-voc.cfg, yolo-voc.cfg, yolo-voc.2.0.cfg, ... click by the link)